Eddie Jones looking on the bright side despite fifth straight loss for Australia | Flashscore.com

-Jones took over as coach in January, not long after being fired by England, but since his arrival they have lost to South Africa, Argentina, New Zealand twice and now the World Cup hosts in the last of their preparatory tests before the tournament kicks off on September 8.
+Jones took over as coach in January, not long after being fired by England, but since his arrival, they have lost to South Africa, Argentina, New Zealand twice and now the World Cup hosts in the last of their preparatory tests before the tournament kicks off on September 8th.

 “It was a pleasure to be there, but we still have work to do before the World Cup, especially the first match.
 We did some good things, we have to continue to progress.